shellqiqi/nju-network-labs/content/ch01/vscode.md

-# Switchyard with VSC
+# VS Code

 You can use Visual Studio Code (VSC) to develope your projects.
-I will show how to install it and some plugins may helps you.

-We expect that you will cost an afternoon on this.

-This tutorial is prepared for who want to take full control of Switchyard in one editor.
+I will show how to install it and introduce some plugins may help you.
+This tutorial is prepared for those who want to take full control of Switchyard in one editor.
 We use Ubuntu 18.04 here.
+As we have provided the VM image with VSC preinstalled, you can skip the installation.

+We expect that you will cost several hours on this.

 ## Install VSC